By Sherry on Nov 18, 2016 06:00 am

 “The goal tonight is to get to the right places at the right times and come away learning something new,” Jody said as I squinted into the glaring sun and out across the expanse of mud flats called the Turnagain Arm in Anchorage.

 The one thing that everyone packs on a trip to Alaska is a camera.
-After all, around every corner in Alaska is jaw dropping landscapes; rushing clouds, rocky mountains, brilliant forests, blue glaciers, elusive wildlife, and if you are lucky – northern lights.
-However, before you get on that glacier, bear tour, flightseeing, or cruise make sure you know how to get great Alaska photographs and how to best use your camera so that you don’t waste this opportunity.
-That’s exactly why you’ll want to sign up for the Alaska Photo Treks twilight tour in Anchorage.
-I spent one night with Alaska Photo Treks and was able to fully reacquaint myself with my camera, was pushed to try some new techniques, and learn of some of the best landscape/sunset photography areas around Anchorage that I never would have found on my own.
+After all, around every corner there tend to be jaw-dropping landscapes; rushing clouds, rocky mountains, brilliant forests, blue glaciers, extraordinary wildlife, and if you are fortunate – the aurora.
+However, before you get on that glacier, bear tour, flightseeing or cruise, make sure you know how to get great Alaska photographs and how to best use your camera so as to not waste the opportunity.
+I spent one night with Alaska Photo Treks and was able to fully acquaint myself with my camera.
+I was pushed to try some new techniques, and I learned some of the best landscape/sunset photography areas around Anchorage.

 I heard of Alaska Photo Treks via social media at first.
 They share stunning images on their Instagram account and that is what first grabbed me.
 From there I found their website and saw they offered a simple night twilight tour around Anchorage.
 Perfect!